PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: Related work

-Beyond object-level tasks, datasets for HOI detection and scene graph generation aim to capture semantic relationships among entities, laying the foundation for high-level visual reasoning \cite{han2024survey}.
+Beyond object recognition tasks, datasets for HOI detection and scene graph generation aim to capture semantic relationships among objects, enabling more comprehensive contextual and relational reasoning \cite{han2024survey}.
 Representative datasets such as HICO-DET \cite{chao2018learning}, V-COCO \cite{gupta2015visual}, Visual Genome \cite{krishna2017visual}, and Open Images V4/V6 \cite{kuznetsova2020open} provide comprehensive annotations of both human-object and object-object interactions.
 Despite these advances, most existing datasets lack multi-granularity behavior annotations and task-level semantic alignment \cite{sener2022assembly101}, which limits their effectiveness in complex procedural modeling and causal behavior inference \cite{bi2021procedure}.
-In contrast, PhysLab supports both temporal and spatial parsing, providing rich annotations that enable a wide range of tasks from fine-grained temporal action segmentation to frame-level relational reasoning.
+In contrast, PhysLab integrates comprehensive temporal and spatial annotations, enabling diverse tasks ranging from video-level temporal action segmentation to frame-level object relational reasoning.